GGonnerman/CS4550_Compiler/README.md

 - `__main__.py`: This file provides some scripts which are accessible to the user after installation
 - `requirements.txt`: a list of all 3d party dependencies which get automatically installed when running make setup
 - `parser.py`: Parses a program via a passed scanner and optionally the file name of the parse table to use
-- `ast.py`: All ast nodes and utilities to display
 - `parse_table.py`: Parses a file into a usable parse table
 - `parse-table.csv`: A parse table made by hand in [Google Sheets](https://docs.google.com/spreadsheets/d/1-ugst1Gmi6EBQGiQIIBZfSfw-93SWWUm1b03G6lsCB4/edit?usp=sharing).
 Each value corresponds to an enum (either TokenType or NonTerminal).
-- `src/compiler`: Takes in a program and prints its token in an easily readable format
+- `ast.py`: All ast nodes and utilities to display
+- `src/compiler/programs`: The home for all user-facing program source code
 - `token_lister.py`: Takes in a program and prints its token in an easily readable format
 - `validator.py`: Takes in a program and prints whether it is a valid klein program or what issues arose when parsing
 - `ast_lister.py`: Takes in a program and prints its ast as text